anabolydia/Command-line-App/README.md

 # Command-line-App
-A coomandline application that consumes the news API
+A comandline application that consumes the news API